 Academic Showcase highlights program/course offerings for grades 9-12

-Enrollment is quickly approaching for students in grades 9-12.
-Below you will find a number of videos highlighting program opportunities that will help students make informed decisions about high school course selection and post-graduation pathways.
-For questions about enrollment or course offerings, please visit your school site's news section or directly contact your school site
+At Broken Arrow Public Schools, students typically select their courses every February for the next school year.
+Below are a number of videos highlighting program opportunities that will help students make informed decisions about high school course selection and post-graduation pathways.
+For questions about enrollment or course offerings, please visit your school site's news section or directly contact your school site.

 Broken Arrow Virtual Academy